interintel-technologies/bulk-sms-api/README.md

 <i>The details are: client_id, username and Authorization_grant_type.
 You'll also need to use your existing password.</i>

 #### <b> 2.0 Get an Access Token and a Refresh Token </b>
-To get an access_token and a refresh_token, make a request to the Nenasasa endpoint (https://nenasasa.com/api/v1/o/token/).
+To get an access_token and a refresh_token, make a request to the Nenasasa endpoint (https://nenasasa.com/api/v1/o/token/) as illustrated below.
 They last for 3600 seconds (10 hours).
 <p align="center">
 <img src="images/get_access_token.png"  width="700px" height="550px" alt="Get Access Token"  style="display:block; margin-left:auto; margin-right:auto;">
 </p>